 Special Assessment 2021 – $880,000 = $5500.00 per unit.

-As per the above reserve sturdy recommendations to replace the roofs in 2027 was ignored and a Special Assessment was put in place by the 2021 Board.
+As per the above reserve sturdy recommendations to replace the roofs in 2028 was ignored and a Special Assessment was put in place by the 2021 Board.
 There was only $150,000 in the Roofing Reserve Fund.
-The Board at that time failed the Members by not approving increases in the Maintenance Fees to fill the Reserve Funds for these Projects but instead choose to apply an assessment with three months notice.
+The Board at that time failed the Members by not approving increases in the Maintenance Fees to fill the Reserve Funds for these Projects but instead choose to apply an assessment with only three months notice.